angelagyang/gRPCProtobufNet/README.md

 ```

 ## Parameterless constructors
 Make sure your DataContract class has a parameterless constructor.
 By default, it should.
 However, if it is overriden by a non-parameterless constructor, you must explicitly declare the parameterless constructor.
+Without it, you may see: ```Grpc.Core.RpcException: "Failed to deserialize response message..."```

 ```csharp
 [DataContract]